MicrosoftDocs/enterprise-graph-docs-pr/enterprise-graph/intent-classifier.md

 ![Add-utterance-completed view](media/intent-classifier-tutorial/add-utterance-completed.png)

-## Train, validate and publish the model
+## Train, validate, and publish the model

 Once you have created intents and utterances, you can go to the "Train & validate" tab to start training the model.